Room temperature butter for cookies: what does that actually mean, and how do you know when your butter is at the right temperature for mixing?

 Volume is one issue.

-Creaming butter and sugar together is a crucial first step for nearly every cookie recipe.
+Creaming butter and sugar together is a crucial first step in most cookie recipes.

 Of course, butter that’s too cold, say straight out of the fridge and 40 degrees isn’t good either.
 That will also affect volume.